 06 Jul ALL DIGITAL Summit 2020

-ALL DIGITAL Summit 2020 is supported by the Ministry for Economic Affairs and Energy of the Federal Government of Germany, which has the Presidency of the European Union from 1 July to 31 December 2020.
-The German Government has made digital learning one of the key priorities for education and training during this EU Presidency.
+ALL DIGITAL Summit 2020 was supported by the Ministry for Economic Affairs and Energy of the Federal Government of Germany, which has the Presidency of the European Union from 1 July to 31 December 2020.
+The German Government made digital learning one of the key priorities for education and training during this EU Presidency.

-- Lessons learned in relation to digital education technologies and methodologies during the crisis > LESSONS
+- Lessons learned during Covid-19 > LESSONS

-ALL DIGITAL Summit 2020 is co-organised by:
+ALL DIGITAL Summit 2020 was co-organised by

 The “Crowddreaming: Youth Co-Create Digital Culture – CDDC” project is based on a best practice of the same name developed by Stati Generali dell’Innovazione (SGI) as a cooperative contest.
 The purpose of the contest is to have young people co-create a digital monument to be embedded in ‘the Europa Square’ – a physical square that is augmented with digital scenes.
 The digital scene is the scene of thanksgiving which is based on a story created by a school where they thank another country or culture for a contribution it made to Europe or their homeland.